Marcial Gonzalez, Ph.D.

 School of Mechanical Engineering

 Predictive multiscale modeling and simulation

-Current and recent funding sources
+Current and recent funding sources and sponsors

 Center for Particulate Products and Processes (CP3)